 Tenant participation is about you influencing decisions about your housing.

-You can be part of our decision-making process by working in partnership with us, sharing information and ideas to improve our housing services.
+Be part of our decision-making process by working in partnership with us, sharing information and ideas to improve our housing services.

 How can I get involved with Castlehill?

 There are many ways to take part in our decision-making processes.
 Many tenants are already involved but we need your help to make sure that everyone has their say in matters that affect them.
 You don’t need any specific experience to join in.
 Every tenant is welcome.
 It doesn’t matter if you have just moved in or if you have been a tenant for years.
-If you are not sure what you would like to do, please call our Tenant Participation Officer on 01224 628109 for a friendly chat about your options.

 Castlehill Registered Tenants Organisation (CaRTO)